 Baldwinsville is a somewhat small village located in the state of New York.
 With a population of 7,770 people and eight constituent neighborhoods, Baldwinsville is the 237th largest community in New York.
-Baldwinsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Baldwinsville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Baldwinsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Baldwinsville is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Baldwinsville who work in office and administrative support (16.13%), teaching (11.45%), and sales jobs (11.18%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Baldwinsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Baldwinsville is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Baldwinsville who work in office and administrative support (13.44%), sales jobs (10.36%), and teaching (10.03%).

-The overall education level of Baldwinsville citizens is substantially higher than the typical US community, as 32.05% of adults in Baldwinsville have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Baldwinsville citizens is substantially higher than the typical US community, as 30.01% of adults in Baldwinsville have at least a bachelor's degree.

-The per capita income in Baldwinsville in 2010 was $25,094, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,376 for a family of four.
+The per capita income in Baldwinsville in 2010 was $25,065, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $100,260 for a family of four.
 However, Baldwinsville contains both very wealthy and poor people as well.

 The people who call Baldwinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baldwinsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Baldwinsville include Irish, English, Italian, and French .
+Important ancestries of people in Baldwinsville include Irish, Italian, English, and Polish.

 The most common language spoken in Baldwinsville is English.
 Other important languages spoken here include Spanish and French.